Demon Hunter

 as welted tongues roll out, as horn-ed heads

-I split in two.
+I slash in two.
 With perfect poise, I sup

 on righteous victory til all my foes are dead.